(Pocket-lint) - You could pay hundreds or perhaps thousands for a smart home security system. Or you could just use the Echo device you already own.

 In order for Alexa to accurately identify the sound of a window shattering, Amazon said it had a team break hundreds of different types of windows with objects like crow bars, hammers, bricks, and more.
 Using machine learning, it was able to teach Alexa how to listen and recognise these types of sounds so that it can better understand when to alert you of a potential break-in or hazard.

 Which Echo devices support Alexa Guard?

-The following Amazon Echo devices support Alexa Guard:
+All generations of Amazon Echo devices support Alexa Guard.

 - Amazon Echo Spot

 Will Alexa Guard work with Ring or other security systems?